AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/07/page02.md

 1. Choose the Correct Label:

-    • In the pop-up that appears, scroll through the list of columns
+    - In the pop-up that appears, scroll through the list of columns
-    • Select: Delay_Flag
+    - Select: Delay_Flag
-    • Click **Save** in the pop-up window.
+    - Click **Save** in the pop-up window.

    This is the binary column where 1 = delayed and 0 = on time.

    ![](../images/lab07-image27.png)

-    **Why This Step Matters**- Choosing the correct label is like telling your model what question it’s supposed to answer.
+    >**Why This Step Matters**- Choosing the correct label is like telling your model what question it’s supposed to answer.
 In this case, you’re asking:
     “Given the shipment details, can you predict if the shipment will be delayed?”.

 1. Confirm that **Delay_Flag** now appears as the selected label in the settings panelSave Your Pipeline.
 Click **Save** at the top right corner of Azure ML Designer.

       ![](../images/lab07-image28.png)

-    **Add and Connect the Score Model Component**

-     **Goal:** You will use the Score Model component to apply your trained Decision Forest  model to the test dataset (30% of your original data).
+    >**Add and Connect the Score Model Component**: You will use the Score Model component to apply your trained Decision Forest  model to the test dataset (30% of your original data).
 This generates predicted outcomes   for evaluation.

 1. In the Component tab, search for **Score Model**.
 Drag the component into your canvas, placing it below the **Train Model** component.

     ![](../images/lab07-image29.png)

-1. Connect the Components
+1. Connect the Components:

-   • Connect the output of Train Model to the left input port of the Score Model (This is the trained model)
+   - Connect the output of **Train Model** to the left input port of the **Score Model** (This is the trained model)

-   • From the Split Data component, connect the right output port (30% test data) to the right input port of the Score Model.
+   - From the **Split Data** component, connect the right output port (30% test data) to the right input port of the **Score Model**.

 1. Confirm the Setup.
 The Score Model component should now be connected like this:

-    • Left input = Trained model
+    - Left input = Trained model.

-    • Right input = Test dataset
+    - Right input = Test dataset.

-    • Click **Save** at the top right of the scree
+    - Click **Save** at the top right of the screen.

       ![](../images/lab07-image30.png)

 1. Why This Step Matters - This step answers: “How would the model perform on new shipments we haven’t seen before?”
 It produces predictions and probabilities for each test case based on the patterns the model learned during training.
 Add and Configure the Evaluate Model Component

 1. This will let you measure how well your model performed using standard metrics like:
-    • Accuracy
+    - Accuracy
-    • Precision
+    - Precision
-    • Recall
+    - Recall
-    • AUC (Area Under Curve)
+    - AUC (Area Under Curve)

 1. Add and Connect the Evaluate Model Component **Goal:** Use the Evaluate Model component to analyze how well your trained model performed on the test data.